Intravenous Injections

 1. Close the curtains to ensure privacy for the patient.
 Explain the planned procedure to the patient and confirm consent.

-2. Prepare the medication, if necessary, by drawing the medication from the ampoule or vial into the syringe using a sterile needle.
+2. Prepare the medication, if necessary, by drawing it from the ampoule or vial into the syringe using a sterile needle.
 It is unnecessary to clean the top of a sealed vial.
 Remove the needle used to draw up the drug from the syringe and replace with a sterile 20-gauge or 21-gauge needle.

 4. Wrap a tourniquet (usually on the upper arm) to fill the peripheral veins.
 Visualizing and puncturing a vein can be facilitated by warming the limb and massaging (tapping) the planned injection site.
 Spread the skin taut below the planned injection site using a thumb or fingers of one hand.
 Alternatively ask the patient to open and close their fist several times.

-5. Perform hand hygiene, and don nonsterile disposable gloves.
+5. Perform hand hygiene and don nonsterile disposable gloves.

 6. Clean and disinfect the planned injection site using a single-use alcohol swab or single-use cotton swab with disinfectant solution.
 Start over the planned injection site and work outwards.
 Allow the disinfectant to dry completely.